th1j5/ouroboros.rocks/content/en/docs/Tutorials/ovpn-tut.md

 ```

 While the tcpdump on the loopback shows the AES encrypted traffic that
-is actually sent on the flow:
+is actually sent on the flow (and not visible to the legacy "network"
+below:

 ```bash
 $ sudo tcpdump -i lo